pyenv/pyenv/CONTRIBUTING.md

 If a pull request (PR) addresses a single concern (the typical case), we usually squash commits from it together when merging so its commit history doesn't matter.
 If however a PR addresses multiple separate concerns, each of them should be presented as a separate commit.
-Adding new Python releases of the same flavor is okay with either single or multiple commits.
+Adding multiple new Python releases of the same flavor is okay with either a single or multiple commits.

 Authoring installation scripts
 ==============================

-Adding new Python version support
+Adding new Python release support
 ---------------------------------

 The easiest way to add support for a new Python release is to copy the script from the previous one